 Because our team works so closely together, we are able to relieve patients from the burden of coordinating care.
-For example, someone who needs to see a surgeon, an endocrinologist, and an ophthalmologist can do so on the same day at MSK.
+For example, someone who needs to see a neurosurgeon, a head and neck surgeon, and a neuro-endocrinologist can do so on the same day at MSK.
 This approach spares our patients from having to go to multiple appointments over the course of weeks or even months.
 It also allows us to develop a personalized care plan right away.

 - ACTH secreting tumor

 - Cerebrospinal fluid leak

 - Clival chordoma

 - Growth hormone secreting tumor